Thank you to Andrew Goczkowski at Congresswoman Schakowsky’s office for sharing this summary of Federal Aid with our office

 General Information: The CARES Act includes a Employee Retention Tax Credit, designed to encourage employers to retain their employees during the COVID-19 crisis.
 The IRS describes the credit as a “fully refundable tax credit for employers equal to 50 percent of qualified wages (including allocable qualified health plan expenses) that Eligible Employers pay their employees.
 This applies to wages paid between March 12, 2020 and January 1, 2021, with a maximum credit for any employee amounting to $5,000.
 Additional IRS guidance is available here.

 Key Caveat: This credit is not available to employers receiving assistance via the Paycheck Protection Program.
+This prohibition remains in effect even after passage of the PPP Forgiveness Act.

 General Information: According to the Guide, a provision in the CARES Act allows for the deferral of the employer portion of certain payroll taxes through the end of 2020.
 These deferred amounts are due in two installments – one at the end of 2021, the other at the end of 2022.
 Included deferrable taxes include the employer portion of FICA taxes and half of SECA tax liability.
 Additional IRS guidance is available here.